appsofteng/jfxde/README.md

 }
 ```

-Than it is necessary to declare the app in the Java module.
+It is necessary to declare the app in the Java module.
 The app is provided as a service.
 I also opens directories with resource bundles and icons
 so that the desktop environment can access them.

 ```java